 Something is missing here.
 We should be in the forefront of the discussion, drawing on the riches of the Catholic intellectual tradition in a thoughtful and intelligent way.
 But we lack the right tools for the conversation.
 Can the long tradition of Catholic moral philosophy make a contribution?
 I think it can.
 I am no sociologist, but what I have to give to the conversation, as a Catholic philosopher, is philosophical distinctions—some tools to think with—mediated from Thomas Aquinas, one of the greatest thinkers in the history of Catholic moral thought.
 It is a small contribution, but hopefully not nothing.
-In this piece (which will come in two installments), I want to offer a very rudimentary and preliminary sketch of what a Thomistic analysis of the evils of racism could look like, i.e., an analysis that draws on the moral philosophy of St. Thomas Aquinas (1225-74).
+In this piece, I want to offer a very rudimentary and preliminary sketch of what a Thomistic analysis of the evils of racism could look like, i.e., an analysis that draws on the moral philosophy of St. Thomas Aquinas (1225-74).

 Why a Thomistic approach to racism?
 Aquinas himself did not discuss racism, and in fact, the concept of “race” itself comes rather late in history, first clearly articulated in 1684.
 Nevertheless, there are two reasons why developing a Thomistic approach to racism may be valuable.